teamleadercrm/api/GUIDELINES.md

 ### Restricted properties

-When a User don't have permissions to access a specific property the endpoint **MUST**:
+When a User doesn't have permissions to access a specific property the endpoint **MUST**:

  - Not return that **property** in the response.
  - When updating or creating an Object and it contains that **property**, then the endpoint **MUST** return a `403` error response with an appropriate explanation.
 The property **MUST** be optional.